 Fresh Start Substance Abuse Recovery

 A comprehensive in-house substance abuse recovery program of at least 6 months duration.
-Intake is on Wednesday at 8 a.m.
+Intake is throughout the week, Monday-Friday 9-2 p.m. **Must have a negative COVID-19 test within the last two days of admittance**

 Overnight Shelter for men